verbiate/Pseudollama/README.md

 # PseudoLlama Server

-A server that simulates Ollama API responses with custom content.
+A tool that forwards responses through an Ollama-like server.
 Allows you to pipe through responses from LM Studio or OpenRouter to any Ollama-compatible endpoint.

 ## Overview

 PseudoLlama is a simple Express server that mimics the Ollama API.
-It serves content from a text file as responses to API requests, making it useful for testing applications that integrate with Ollama without needing to run a full LLM.
+It serves content from a text file as responses to API requests, making it useful for testing applications that integrate with Ollama.

 ## Features

 - Simulates Ollama API endpoints (`/api/chat`, `/api/generate`, etc.)
 - Also supports OpenAI-compatible endpoints (`/v1/chat/completions`, `/v1/completions`, etc.)
-- Serves content from a configurable text file
 - Web UI for editing the content and testing the server
 - Supports both streaming and non-streaming responses
 - Comprehensive logging of all model communications (requests and responses)